January 22, 2026

 There are two main types of SIM cards: eSIM and physical SIM cards.
 In addition, cards differ based on whether they’re for a postpaid phone plan or a prepaid phone plan.

 A postpaid SIM card is used to activate a postpaid phone plan, which is a type of plan that bills you for service after the month ends.
-These are more commonly used by the Big 3 carriers (T-Mobile, Verizon, and AT&T) and lock you into a contract.
-Unlike cheap phone plan alternatives, these also tend to be the most expensive plans, running you up to $100 a month.
+These are more commonly used by the Big 3 carriers (AT&T, T-Mobile, and Verizon) and lock you into a contract.
+Unlike cheap phone plan alternatives, these also tend to be the most expensive plans, up to $100 a month for one line.

 Pros: